Geophysical Radar (GPR) Locating:

 The software has both 2D and 3D determination and manipulation and can be exported into an ESRI or AutoCAD platform from the cloud.
 The data can be overlaid onto GIS maps in concert with other exported data such as a KMZ file giving more competent data at specific locations if desired.

 AIRX makes every effort to locate the specified utilities in the requested area in the time allowed.
 Some limitations exist with locating methods based on the type of soil conditions: Heavy cobble, groundwater, angular rock or dense clay soil conditions, and buried debris that may confuse the data.
 Closely aligned nearly parallel facilities may distort the surface field and yield phantoms or null fields.
-Every bit of information can be valuable when locating and AIRX requests access to as many as-built drawings, design, and renovation plans as acquirable.
+Every bit of information can be valuable when locating and AIRX requests access to as many as-built drawings, designs, and renovation plans as acquirable.

 Depths determined by radar are fairly accurate, to within +5%.
 To attain accurate depths potholing must still be done.
 Radar does require a skilled eye in target discrimination and the data can be displayed in two or three dimensions.
 In the photo below a grid has been laid out as noted by all of the white dots on the pavement.
 The radar antenna passes over the dots building the subsurface image.
 This is mandatory for untracked GPS data, however, in Free Wheel mode the Screening Eagle system can generate subsurface 2D and 3D images grid free.
 This saves time for the operator and money for the client while delivering a superior product.